brsvh/my-emacs/docs/Emacs-Init.md

 necessitates meticulous configuration; otherwise, its functioning will be subpar.
 Let me to tailor Emacs to accommodate all the programming languages I used.

-### Emacs Lisp

-When crafting Emacs Lisp programs, we often write and invoke numerous macros.
-Merely contemplating to decipher the code generated by macros is insufficient.
-I used `pp-macroexpand-last-sexp` to preview the current macro expansion.
-For convenience, it is bound to the <kbd> C-c C-v </kbd> key in **Emacs Lisp Mode**.
-Here, <kbd> v </kbd> implies verbose.

-    (use-package pp
-      :keymap-set
-      (:emacs-lisp-mode-map
-       ("C-c C-v" . pp-macroexpand-last-sexp)))

 The fundamental topics of discussion for most individuals when it comes to programming are invariably indentation and parenthesis matching,